-An estimate as to the sensitivity to earnings for these periods had we used other assumptions in our impairment reviews and impairment calculations is not practicable, given the broad range of our property, plant and equipment and the number of assumptions involved in the estimates.
+An estimate as to the sensitivity to earnings for these periods had we used other assumptions in our impairment reviews and calculations is not practicable, given the broad range of our assets and the number of assumptions involved in the estimates.
 Favorable changes to some assumptions might have avoided the need to impair any assets in these periods, whereas unfavorable changes might have caused an increase in impairments recognized.